deis/deis/docs/roadmap/planning.rst

 Sprint Meetings
 ---------------
-Major decisions affecting the Roadmap are discussed during Sprint Meetings on the first Thursday of each month, aligned with our :ref:`release_schedule`.
+Major decisions affecting the Roadmap are discussed during Sprint Meetings on the first Thursday of each month, aligned with the :ref:`release_schedule`.

 Sprint meetings are open to the public with access coordinated via the #deis IRC channel on Freenode.